bjones1/pic24lib_all/textbook_examples.rst

    :titlesonly:

    chap09/trap_test.c

-Blah.
+   chap09/trap_test_handled.c
-  - chap09/trap_test_handled.c - contains an ISR which handles the math error (divide by zero)
+   chap09/change_wakeup.c
-  - chap09/change_wakeup.c - wake from sleep using a change notification interrupt
+   chap09/change_latency.c
-  - chap09/change_latency.c
+   chap09/int1_wakeup.c

-  - chap09/int1_wakeup.c
+To do:
   - chap09/squarewave.c - Generates a square wave using timer 2 and an ISR.
   - chap09/filt_test.c - test an extern low-pass RC filter effectiveness by generating a pulse train that is read by another port
   - chap09/softfilt_test.c - Implements a software filter for input pulses less than a specified duration.